Conference Programme

 Massimo Marelli

-Head of Data Protection Office, International Committee of the Red Cross (ICRC)
+Massimo Marelli is the Head of the Data Protection Office at the International Committee of the Red Cross (ICRC).

 Session 5 : Intercultural & Indigenous - PANEL DISCUSSION